 The struggle to resist this type of thinking is often rooted in a perceived lack of control of environment or life.
 Intentional living can help with that, but it’s not as easy as it sounds to most, and believe me, I know because I think of myself as an intentionalist, minimalist, whatever you want to call it.
-Mastering intentional living might just be the key to overcoming not only OCD but anxiety, depression and many more debilitating mental health conditions.
-By thinking twice of why we make certain choices, we can truly question our motives and prevent bad habits/thought processes from accelerating.
+And it helps, but it’s not a cure all.

-Living intentionally, I believe, can assist and reverse our, what feels like, boundless environmental problems.
+On the flip side, I believe living intentionally can assist reversing our, what feels like, boundless environmental problems.
 There is a correlation between what we do, our minds and the effect it has on the environment.
 And it’s true, we are what we eat/consume.

-Just think of the trash we can stop stuffing our refuse centres with that already collect household bins overflowing with bags of bin liners chock full of unintentional waste.
+Just think of the trash we can stop stuffing our refuse centres with who already collect household bins overflowing with bags of trash chock full of unintentional waste.
 We may like to think we’re in control, but we really aren’t and our trash paints a better picture of us than any psychologist ever will.